SalwaSh/SE464-SFAS-doc/README.md

 - It must calculate the risk level and generate alerts.
 - It should send notifications to fire stations and data to related systems, such as HVAC and sprinkler systems.

-### Risk Management🚧

-#### Identified Risks and Mitigation Plans🛠️
-- **Risk of Increased Sensor Shipment Costs:💸**
-  - Mitigation: Accept the risk and allocate additional funds to cover the increased costs, ensuring the system's quality and robustness are not compromised.

 ### Project Milestones and Deliverables📅

 - **Deliverables:📦**